 Below, a close-up photograph reveals one of the local characters captured on the exterior of the historic Drhumor Building in Ashville, North Carolina.

 At least some of the faces carved on the Drhumor Building are believed to be based on Asheville residents.
 The sculpture featured in this photograph is thought to have been based on an Asheville florist named Cyrus T.C.
 Deake, also called “Old Man Deake.”

 Cyrus Towner Curtice Deake was born in New York, on December 5, 1824 to William Deake and Paulina Towner Deake.
 He married Josephine Byrd Simpson and had 1 child — a daughter named Henreitta J. Deake Bradshaw.
 Deake would have been around 70 or 71 years of age at the time his face was carved onto the Drhumor Building’s frieze.
 Descriptions refer to him as a Santa Claus figure because of his white hair and beard, and his portly figure.

 It’s said in many sources that Deake, who operated the florist shop with his wife and brother Julius, caught the eye of the sculptor because he had plenty of free time to hang around the street corner to watch Miles at work.

-Cyrus Deake died on November 11, 1908 in Asheville, North Carolina and is buried in the Riverside Cemetery, final resting place of author Thomas Wolfe.
+Cyrus Deake died on November 11, 1908, in Asheville, North Carolina, and is buried in the Riverside Cemetery, also the final resting place of author Thomas Wolfe.